journeygroup/authentication/README.md

 another-user,48cccca3bab2ad18832233ee8dff1b0b,1
 ```

 *Note: because csv files lack keys, it is expected they will be in the order `username`, `password`, `level`.
-If they don't you may provide a secondary configuration option `columns` which expects an array containing the three required keys in the the order they are used in the csv.*
+If they aren't you may provide a secondary configuration option `columns` which expects an array containing the three required keys in the the order they are used in the csv.*

 #### Initialization File (.ini)